-- Visual observers (VO) are mandatory for RPAS operation above 400'agl, RPAS events open to the public or where specified by MAAC.
+- 1. Visual observers (VO) are mandatory for RPAS operations above 400'agl, RPAS events open to the public or where specified by MAAC.
 When required at this site, no member shall operate an RPAS unless: - a.
-A visual observer(s) is present who has been briefed or trained on any site/event procedures upon spotting a potential conflict with full-scale aircraft. - b.
+A visual observer(s) must be present who has been briefed or trained on any site/event procedures upon spotting a potential conflict with full-scale aircraft. - b.
 A minimum of one visual observer per flight line is required. - c.
 VO must not watch the models their sole role is to scan the surrounding sky for approaching full-scale aircraft. - d.
-Position the VO where they have unobstructed sight lines sitting in the shade beside a camper/structure is not acceptable.
+The VO is positioned where they have unobstructed sight lines sitting in the shade beside a camper/structure is not acceptable.
 Equally they must be situated to have a reasonable communication ability with all pilots/modellers. - e.
 Use visual aids as required sunglasses, wide brim hats, sunshades, binoculars or similar.
-If positioned far from pilot stations, provide suitable notification means such as air horns, lights, radios etc. - 2.
-Per CAR (901.23(vii)) each site must have rules to ensure a clear full-scale detection and avoidance command/response protocol is in place there is no time for debates or confusion.
+If positioned far from pilot stations, provide suitable notification means such as air horns, lights, radios etc. - f.
+For any Free flight and any rocket launches expected to operate over 400', members should employ a VO the same as for RPAS. - g.
+For RPAS operations over 400', the visual observer shall be briefed on the ST JACOBS VFR reporting point as follows (refer to attached diagrams): - i.
+ST JACOBS is a Kitchener Waterloo airport (CYKF) mandatory departure route reporting point.
+VFR aircraft departing CYKF will be at lower altitudes over this point (1000' AGL) proceeding northbound. - ii.
+The VO should keep an active visual scan for aircraft approaching from the south and - iii.
+VO, or other responsible persons, may monitor CYKF Tower frequency on 126.0 or the Common Traffic Area Frequency (CTA) of 123.025.
+If you hear aircraft reporting near or over ST JACOBS, perform additional visual scans and be mindful of the reported altitude. - Per CAR (901.23(vii)) each site must have rules to ensure a clear full-scale detection and avoidance command/response protocol is in place - there is no time for debates or confusion.
 MAAC has adopted the following minimum: - a.
 MAAC models/RPA shall give way/get out of the way of full-scale aircraft in all circumstances no exceptions.
 There is never any onus on full-scale pilots to yield to models ever. - b.
 Upon spotting/hearing or being advised of any airplane that might pose a hazard with modeling activities, the VO shall yell in a loud clear voice "AIRPLANE".
-If in doubt, issue the warning. - c.
+If in doubt, issue the warning - c.
 Upon hearing this command, all pilots shall descend to as low as altitude as safely possible, and if required land.
 The goal is to vacate the airspace vertically and then determine if RPA can continue to operate safely. - d.
 Lateral deconfliction maneuvers are prohibited above 60'AGL.
-Descending to 60'agl (tree top level) is the accepted Transport Canada initial response.
-Members operating near/off aerodromes have different specific response requirements.
+Descending to 60'agl (tree top level) is the accepted Transport Canada initial response. - e.

-- e.
 Upon determining the full-scale aircraft is no longer a threat, the VO or other persons shall yell in a loud clear voice "ALL CLEAR". - f.
-If any "official person" such as a peace officer, ATC or their delegate, has given a stop flying order, guidance or similar, all model flying shall stop immediately and shall not resume until permission to do so is obtained from person or body that issued the stop flying order. - g.
 Thereafter modeling activities may resume as normal.